~ Fritz Perls

 - Draw something that scares you.
 Everyone is frightened of something and in this project you'll get a chance to bring that fear to light and hopefully work towards facing it.

 - Turn your illness into art.
 Struggling with a potentially terminal illness?
 Process your feelings about your illness.

 - Make art that is ephemeral.
-Sandpainting is practiced in many cultures, usually for religious and healing purposes.
-This sacred art incorporates many different colors of sand and practitioners create beautiful and complex patterns.
+Sand painting is practiced in many cultures, usually for healing purposes.
+Create beautiful patterns with sand on canvas.

 If you prefer to cut and paste rather than draw or paint, these projects are for you.